 - Tour Available: Night Safari Tour

 Housed in a quaint old building which dates back to 1908, a browse around the Singapore Philatelic Museum makes for an interesting afternoon for both stamp collectors and non-collectors alike.
 There's a fine collection of local and international stamps, as well as first day covers.
-The stamps provide a thought-provoking glimpse of the development of Singapore and its multicultural society across the decades, through the pictorial, artistic and administrative lens of the different historical periods.
-Read More...
+The stamps provide a thought-provoking glimpse of the development of Singapore and Read More...

 - Opening Hours: Mon 13:00 - 17:00, Tue - Sun 09:00 - 17:30